arnonram/swade-npc-importer/README.md

 # SWADE NPC Importer

-I took this project in order to learn some JavaScript (my day job is C# and some Python; can't say I really like JS that much). <br/>
+I took this project in order to have an easy way of importing NPCs to FoundryVTT and also learn some JavaScript (so the code here might be messy and not use best conventions, sorry about that :grinning: )<br/>
 Mostly, I did it for myself and my friends, but of course you're all welcome to enjoy and use.

 Cheers,<br/>